Summary Information For: AAV8, FIX-WT, scAAV2/8-LP1-hFIXco, NCT00979238

 41 IU/L

-by W10 post gene transfer P5 received a short course of corticosteroids and liver enzymes had returned to the normal range 8
+• By week 10 post–gene transfer, P5 received a short course of corticosteroids, and liver enzyme levels had returned to the normal range6

 Event